Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you do explicitly set colors, please also include a dark theme using a media query: `@media (prefers-color-scheme: dark)`.
 For more info, read the relevant docs [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)

 When setting colors, especially with a dark background, I recommend checking your page's contrast using <abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr> values.
 You can do so in an [online checker](https://uglyduck.ca/lazy-dev-dark-mode/) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
 Blue and purple links on a black background have much worse perceptual contrast than yellow or green links.
+Also, remember that the darker the background, the less battery your website will require devices with OLED screens.

 CSS filters such as `invert` are quite expensive to run, so they should be used sparingly.
 Simply inverting your page's colors to provide a dark theme could slow it down or cause a user's fans to spin.